 One way to see which performs best is to look back over time and do a comparison.
 Suncorp [ASX:SUN], for example, is a company that offers a DRP.
 Go to their website and follow the tabs through to their dividend section.

 Note the cash amounts the company has paid out in dividends over time.
 Now, look at the history of the DRP.
 Check out the DRP share allocation price over the same period and see how much the shares have appreciated in value.
 You can start to gauge which strategy achieves the better return over time.
 You can then repeat this exercise with other listed companies that offer DRPs, to see how they compare as well.

-How to participate in a Dividend Reinvestment Plan
+How do I participate in a Dividend Reinvestment Plan?

 When an investor first buys stock in a company they will receive forms from that company’s share registry.
 These forms will ask the investor for their tax file number, and how they wish to receive shareholder communications for such things as the company’s annual report.

-If the company pays a dividend, it will also ask the investor to provide a BSB and account number from their nominated financial institution.
-The investor then receives their dividend at the designated disbursement date as set by the company.
+If the company offers a dividend payment, it will also ask the investor to provide a BSB and account number from their nominated financial institution.
+The investor then receives their dividend at the designated dividend payment date as set by the company.

 Companies that have a Dividend Reinvestment Plan will also offer the investor the opportunity to participate by ticking a box on one of these forms.
 Investors who participate can then decide what portion of their dividend they will allocate to the DRP.
 But you don’t have to be a new shareholder to participate.
 Existing shareholders are eligible as well.

 It is important to remember that the investor decides when, and if, they join a DRP program.
 They can opt in or out at their discretion.
 To change, the investor just needs to fill out a form and mail it back (or do it online if the company’s share registry has this availability).
 If they do wish to change, they need to notify the company in sufficient time prior to a dividend recording date.